When you are shopping for fine jewelry or engagement rings, you will often come across the terms 10k gold, 14k gold, 18k gold or even 24k gold.

 Now that you have a better understanding of the various types of gold, it’s time to go shopping.
-In my opinion, the best places to buy gold wedding rings and diamond rings are James Allen and Enchanted Diamonds.
+In my opinion, the best places to buy high quality gold wedding rings and diamond jewelry are online retailers like James Allen and Blue Nile.

 Both vendors offer huge selections of setting designs to choose from and showcase great craftsmanship on their finished rings.
 More importantly, the shopping process is convenient and the prices are very competitive.

 Here’s a screenshot to show you what you can expect on James Allen’s website.

 With video technology, you can see exactly what you are buying!

 If you are shopping for an diamond engagement ring, James Allen is one of the best places to start browsing for diamonds.
 The 360° HD videos in every of their listings enable you to scrutinize diamonds in every angle!

 Try them out for yourself and you’ll be amazed at how intuitive the interface is!